Cousin Liz: Plot

 Archie Bunker (Carroll O'Connor) and his wife Edith (Jean Stapleton) travel out of town to attend the funeral of Edith's cousin Liz.
 Archie wonders how much Edith, as Liz's closest living relative, will inherit from Liz's estate.
 Edith says that she doesn't stand to inherit much because Liz worked as a teacher for 25 years, and since teaching didn't (and doesn't) pay much, she rented an apartment with her friend and colleague, Veronica Cartwright (K Callan), to save money.

 After the funeral, Archie and Edith attend the repast at Liz and Veronica's apartment, where Archie speculates about what items in the apartment Edith will inherit.
-She responds that the only thing she will inherit is a valuable silver tea and coffee service, an heirloom which has been in Edith's family for 100 years.
+She responds that the only thing she will inherit is a valuable sterling silver tea and coffee service, an heirloom which has been in Edith's family for 100 years.
 Archie initially scoffs at the tea service until Edith tells him that it is worth at least $2,000.

 Overhearing their conversation, Veronica pulls Edith aside into the bedroom to speak with her privately.
 Veronica asks to keep the tea service, explaining that for 25 years she and Liz spent an hour together every afternoon over tea.
 It is then that Veronica reveals that she and Liz were more than just friends, colleagues, and roommates: they had been in a committed lesbian relationship for the past 25 years.
 After some initial confusion and shock, Edith immediately accepts Veronica and Liz's relationship and gives Veronica the tea service.

 As the Bunkers prepare to leave, Archie instructs Edith to collect the tea service.
 Edith informs Archie that she has given the service to Veronica and explains their relationship.
-Archie hits the roof and demands that Veronica to return the tea service, and when she refuses, he threatens to sue her, which would expose her relationship with Liz and possibly cause her to lose her job.
-Edith insists that Veronica keep the tea service, and Archie relents and then suggests that she find a man.
+Archie hits the roof and demands that Veronica return the tea service, and when she refuses, he threatens to sue her, which would expose her relationship with Liz and possibly cause her to lose her job.
+Edith pleads with Archie that Veronica "can't help how she feels," and that it would be very mean-spirited to cause Veronica to lose her job by exposing her secret.
+Archie relents and allows Veronica to have the tea service, but gives her advice that she should go straight.
+Veronica gives Archie a peck on the cheek and says goodbye to the Bunkers.
+Edith also kisses Archie because he did the right thing.